jhudsl/tidyversecourse/docs/05-prediction.md

 We will perform the same analysis about soda cans that we just did with this package to illustrate how to use it.

 Recall that we wanted to know if the observed ounces of soda can differs from the expected mean of 12 oz.
-Also recall that we had measurments for 100 soda cans (we made up this data).
-We had a testable statement or hypothesis that "soda cans typically have 12 onces, the mean amount is 12" and we wanted to know if this was true.
+Also recall that we had measurements for 100 soda cans (we made up this data).
+We had a testable statement or hypothesis that "soda cans typically have 12 ounces, the mean amount is 12" and we wanted to know if this was true.

-This type of hypothesis is called a null hypothesis becuase it is a statement that expects no difference or change.
+This type of hypothesis is called a null hypothesis because it is a statement that expects no difference or change.
 The alternative hypothesis is the complement statement.
 It would be that the mean is not 12.

 OK, so now we will use the `infer` package to test if our null hypothesis is true.